Centralizer Rigidity near Elements of the Weyl Chamber Flow: Preliminaries

 \subsection{Some normal form theory}

-In this section we introduce some normal form theory on uniformly contracting foliations that we will use the promote the regularity of some homeomorphisms in the centralizer and the regularity of the conjugacy map.
+In this section, we introduce some normal form theory for uniformly contracting foliations, which we will use to promote the regularity of certain homeomorphisms in the centralizer and the regularity of the conjugacy map.

+Let $f$ be a diffeomorphism on a closed manifold $M$ that uniformly contracts a foliation $\W^s$ whose leaves are uniformly $C^1$.
+Let $E^s$ be the tangent bundle of $\W^s$, and denote by $F:E^s\to E^s$ the restriction of $Df$ to the subbundle $E^s$.
+Let